BoredLabsHQ/Concord/CONTRIBUTING.md

 ## Continuous Integration and Testing

-We use **GitHub Actions** to automatically run tests and linters on all pull requests and commits to the `main` branch.
+We use **GitHub Actions** to automatically run tests and linters on all pull requests.
 To ensure your contributions pass these checks, please follow the instructions below.

 ### Prerequisites